BillTheBest/promethius/README.md

 ## Concept

 Promethius is designed to be simple and easy to understand.
 There are only really two main concepts that you'll need to understand when creating widgets.

+1. Write a function that pushes data to a websocket channel.
+Run this on a scheduler
+2. Create a html item on the front end with the correct data attribute to display it.

 ### 1. Websocket Channel